Daniel O'Malley

 Daniel O'Malley is an Australian science fiction writer from Canberra.

 Biography

 O'Malley graduated with an undergraduate degree from Michigan State University and a master's degree in medieval history from Ohio State University.
 He worked for the Australian Transport Safety Bureau writing press releases and acting as a spokesman.

-His first novel, The Rook, was released in 2012 and was a winner of the 2012 Aurealis Award for Best Science Fiction Novel.
+His first novel, The Rook, was released in 2012.
+It received that year's Aurealis Award in the category of Best Science Fiction Novel.
 The Rook has also been made into a television mini-series on the Starz network with Emma Greenwell in the role of Myfanwy Thomas.